 If you wake up in the morning with severe jaw and temporomandibular joint pain, you may be living with a condition known as bruxism.
 Bruxism is a serious issue that can cause more than just extreme pain.
 It can also put your oral health and your quality of life in jeopardy.
-Mark Romanelli, DDS can help.
+Sienella Thomaszadeh, DDS can help.

 What Exactly is Bruxism?